 Wait – what about thank you notes?
 Where do these fall?

 Yes, thank you cards are super important, but what I find to work best is to concentrate on the key paper pieces you need the day of your wedding.
 Once you approve the design of all your ceremony and reception pieces (that may not mean you have all the information compiled, but you have the design you want for each pieces chosen or finalized), think about thank you notes.
-These are simple pieces that can go to print a few days after your ceremony and reception pieces and be handed over or shipped either a few days before the wedding or while you’re on your honeymoon.
+These are simple pieces that can go to print a few days after your ceremony and reception pieces.

 How much time do you need for all these pieces?

 Just like your invitations, any specialty printing is going to take more time.
-Letterpress and hot foil stamping are going to need at least two weeks to be complete… and that doesn’t include design time.
+Letterpress and hot foil stamping are going to need at least two weeks to be complete, not including design time.
 Any details like wax seals and ribbons will need a few extra days to be assembled.
 This is why it’s so important to start thinking about these ceremony and reception pieces not too long after you send out your invitations.

 If you decide to write the names yourself, break your list into small and manageable chunks.
-You’ll find your hand gets tired quicker than normal, your handwriting will get sloppy or you’ll begin to make mistakes and you’ll get frustrated.
+Your hand will get tired quicker and your handwriting will get sloppy or you’ll begin to make mistakes and you’ll get frustrated.
 Do a few each night, maybe leaving off the table number until you’re 100% on the final seating assignments, and save yourself a ton of headaches.

 With all of these pieces swirling around in your head, let me offer a bit of advice.